Nobel Peace Prize awarded to anti-nuclear campaign group

 ———

-Jamey Keaten in Geneva and Jim Heintz in Stockholm contributed to this story.
+Jamey Keaten in Geneva, George Jahn in Vienna, Edith Lederer at the United Nations and Jim Heintz in Stockholm contributed to this story.